resources-banner-image

 Using OpenCL for FPGA programming is a two-stage process:

 The first stage essentially mirrors conventional C/C++ programming.
-The second stage specifically requires a sophisticated tool to load the developed code on to the FPGA.
+The second stage specifically requires a sophisticated tool to load the developed code onto the FPGA.
 This process is carried out without developer assistance.

 FPGA programming using OpenCL is advantageous due to its conventional programming methodology, but keep in mind that learning how to leverage toolkit possibilities takes time.
 The good news is that the effort is well worth it based on the potential return on investment.